hlindberg/misc-puppet-docs/data-in-modules.md

 *Note that people have raised issues about the format not being human friendly and that named attributes should be used to a greater extend.
 There is a propoal how this should be done.
 At the moment, the experimental implementation requires the somewhat elaborate specification as shown in this document.*

+#### When do I have to change the binder_config?

+The default town in the previous section should give you quite a lot of milage.
+It picks up all contributions from modules written using Hiera-2 and it picks up all contributions written in Ruby.
+It defines that the site level data should override anything that comes from modules.
+It also has a default set of categories.

+This is enough to start experimenting.
+You need to change this file:

+* to define additional layers (maybe you want in-house modules to be able to override public/forge modules).
+* if you want to manually list modules and not rely on wild cards (maybe you want things locked down in production)
+* if you want to add categories
+* if you want to integrate data from other sources (adding a custom scheme)

 Schemes